Last revised: September 16, 2024

 The railroad had long been known for redundancy within its locomotive fleet.
 Management continually sought a versatile engine capable of navigating both the challenging mountain terrains and the Potomac Valley's more forgiving profile between Hagerstown and Cumberland.

 However, the Challengers were not heavy drag service engines although the railroad occasionally employed them in helper assignments.
-As a result, the railroad's feelings on the 4-6-6-4s are historically mixed.
+As a result, the WM's feelings on the 4-6-6-4s are historically mixed.

-Despite this, the locomotives were reliable machines and lived up to the WM's slogan, "Fast Freight Service."
+Despite this, they were reliable machines and lived up to the railroad's slogan, "Fast Freight Service."
 Unfortunately, all were scrapped in the mid-1950s.
-From a corporate standpoint and railfan perspective the fast Challengers are also noteworthy for introducing the WM's now-famous "Fireball" herald when the first examples rolled out of Baldwin's Eddsytone plant in 1940.
+From a corporate standpoint, and railfan perspective, the fast Challengers are also noteworthy for introducing the WM's now-famous "Fireball" herald when the first examples rolled out of Baldwin's Eddsytone plant in 1940.

 This article delves into the history, specifications, and operational nuances of these impressive locomotives, exploring their role in shaping the railway’s legacy.